 An easy fix would be to just buy an existing alternative software solution.
 And this might be the right solution for standard, well defined, universal scenarios like CRM or Business Intelligence.
 Of course, these have some other consequences like sacrificing custom functionalities and the ability to make quick adjustments or experiments.

 For selected groups of problems purchasing Salesforce or Anaplan might be a solution.
 Regardless, most companies are going to keep some custom spreadsheets they use as tools.
-Tableau or Power BI do not offer a solution since one of the most crucial functionalities of these spreadsheet tools is adding and modifying the data.
+Tableau or Power BI may seem like attractive options, but they do not offer a real solution since one of the most crucial functionalities of these spreadsheet tools is adding and modifying the data.
 Furthermore, just like spreadsheets, BI tools carry the risk of creating chaos in larger deployments.

 An ideal solution would provide for rapid development, validation of correctness, extendibility, and adjustability while keeping the same reactive model as Excel.